virtualeconomy/v-shader-hackathon/README.md

 ## Uniforms

-Following uniforms are automaticaly declared for all fragment shaders similar to shadertoys.
+Following uniforms are automatically declared for all fragment shaders similar to shadertoys.

 | Declaration               | Description                                                    |
 | ------------------------- | -------------------------------------------------------------- |